Sudan: Local community & organizations rebuild health center | Africanews

 Health

-**18 years after destruction and a series of dialogues facilitated by WHO helped support the recently returned Abu Gaw community (North Darfur) to take an active role in rebuilding their health services.
+**18 years after its destruction, a series of dialogues facilitated by WHO helped support the recently returned Abu Gaw community (North Darfur) to take an active role in rebuilding their health services.

 A big day for the Abu Gaw residents in North Darfour, Sudan.
 A WHO-backed health center opened after an 18-year hiatus.
 On that very afternoon, patients were already visiting the doctor and midwives.
 The facility which was destroyed during the 2004 war provides essential health services to inhabitants.